jupyterlab/jupyterlab/docs/source/privacy_policies.rst

 Extension manager plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The extensions manager plugin is fetching Python packages metadata on PyPI.org (https://pypi.org) and package author thumbnails on GitHub (https://github.com).
+The extensions manager plugin fetches Python packages' metadata from PyPI.org (https://pypi.org) and package author thumbnails from GitHub (https://github.com).

-Fetching those information will only happen if the user clicks on the *Agree* button in the extensions manager side panel.
+The plugin will fetch this information only if the user clicks on the *Agree* button in the extensions manager side panel.
-That choice is stored as a user settings in *Extension Manager* -> *Disclaimed Status*.
-It can be reverted.
+That choice is stored as a user preference in *Extension Manager* -> *Disclaimed Status*.
+The user can change their preference later.

-The plugin can also be disabled by executing:
+Users can also disable the plugin by executing:

 .. code::bash